Your browser uses different types and sources of information to identify your location. These include:

-Conclusion: How Your Browser Knows Where You Are
+How Your Browser Knows Where You Are

 There are various ways for external parties to estimate your location online.
 In addition to your IP address, browsers can see your location via HTML5 geolocation, while some websites even make an estimation based on your preferred language and time zone.

-If you want to be safer and more anonymous online, opt for a VPN so your IP address stays hidden and no one can see what you’re doing online.
-Our top 5 list of the best VPNs right now provides you with an overview of providers that we recommend.
-If you’re also careful with your settings and browser fingerprinting, your online privacy will be much better protected.
+If you want to be safer and more anonymous, opt for a VPN so your IP address stays hidden and no one can see what you’re doing online.
+Surfshark even has an Android GPS spoofer to be used on top of their regular VPN service, so you can keep your location more private.
+Not sold on Surfshark?
+Our top 5 list of the best VPNs provides you with an overview of the providers we recommend.

-There are several ways to prevent your browser from knowing where you are.
-Firstly, it’s possible to turn off location recognition in your browser settings; every well-known browser has this setting.
+Yes.
+There are several ways to prevent your browser from knowing where you are:

-Secondly, you can use a VPN.
+- Use a VPN.
 This is the easiest way to make sure no one can see your IP address – and therefore your location – both within and outside your browser.

 You can use our tool to see what information your browser has about you, including your location.